+Undergraduate students who desire to enroll in graduate program coursework should communicate directly with those programs about their specific requirements.
 Full-time undergraduate students enrolled at Clarke University may be admitted to graduate courses under one of the following conditions:

 - 1. The student has applied to and been accepted in one of the university's early access programs and will follow the course load requirement of the particular program. - 2.
-The student is a senior (minimum of 90 completed credits) and has earned a minimum 3.00 cumulative grade point.
-In this case, enrollment in graduate-level courses may not exceed a total of 6 credit hours, unless allowed by the department.
+The student is a senior (minimum of 90 completed credits) and has earned a minimum 3.00 cumulative grade point average, or has instructor consent.
+In this case, enrollment in graduate-level courses may not exceed a total of 6 credit hours, unless allowed by the program.
 Enrollment is limited to courses that are open to undergraduate students (i.e. those with a UG section designation).
 The university reserves the right to change a student's registration if space is needed for students already accepted in the program, including those in the early access program.